TimothyGillespie/template-typescript-library/README.md

 Feel free to change any settings (i.e. test settings) to fit your needs and taste.

 ## Publish you library
+Add a secret to your github repository called `NPM_PUBLISH_TOKEN`.
+It should contain your npmjs.com Access Token.
+It should be of type `Automation`.
+When you create a tag with a version pattern it will trigger an automatic publish.

 The current version is set to 0.0.0 on purpose, in order to get an appropriate version number with the `npm version` command right away.
 You can publish a major, minor and patch version as follows: